Vegan Travel Guides To World Destinations

 As more individuals switch to a plant-based diet, the angry, intolerant vegan stereotype fades (thank god).
 On the other hand, vegans are not recognized for their diet flexibility.

-When travelling, you must eat frequently and well.
+When travelling, you must eat well and frequently.
 Otherwise, the whole affair devolves into a horrifying nightmare.
-When we're on the road, we always put our health and well-being first.
+We always put our health and well-being first when we're on the road.

-This is just a general recommendation for all travellers, but it's a nice one for us vegans to keep in mind.
+This is just a general recommendation for all travellers, but it's nice for us vegans to keep in mind.

-When you're hungry and exhausted, it's easy to become upset or irritable with others who don't understand your dietary needs.
+When you're hungry and exhausted, you easily become upset or irritable with others who don't understand your dietary needs.
 And it's hard not to cry when you're served meat despite your best efforts to convey.

 7. Prepare Ahead Of Time